-Unlike in Georgia or Armenia, the food in Azerbaijan tends to be far more meat-heavy and fresh salads and vegetables do not play as important of a role in a balanced cuisine.
+Unlike in Georgia and Armenia, the food in Azerbaijan tends to be far more meat-heavy and fresh salads and vegetables do not play as important of a role in a balanced cuisine.
 The food also shares far more influences from places like Turkey and Iran than either Armenia or Georgia do.

-While foods like kebabs are very popular in Azerbaijan (and its a food you can get in so many cities around the world), Azerbaijan also seemed to have the fewest international eating options compared to Georgia and Armenia.
+While foods like kebabs are very popular in Azerbaijan (and it’s a food you can get in so many cities around the world), Azerbaijan also seemed to have the fewest international eating options compared to Georgia and Armenia.

 Georgia or Armenia or Azerbaijan: The Verdict

 With all the above points considered, it is now time to choose if Georgia, Armenia or Azerbaijan is the right country for you to visit.